Provided below are links to various local research facilities and files for download.

-Bell County Genealogical Society obituary search request - To request the society conduct a search of local newspapers (The Belton Journal, Killeen Daily Herald, and Temple Daily Telegram), complete and submit the form via email or US mail.
+To request BCGS conduct a search of local newspapers (The Belton Journal, Killeen Daily Herald, and Temple Daily Telegram), download, complete, and submit the form via email or US mail as detailed on the form.

-Bell County Probate Index - Prepared by the society, this is an index to probate records at Bell County Courthouse dating from the 1850s to the 1930s, with several records of earlier/later dates and others without dates; index is sorted by surname.
+Prepared by BCGS, this is an index to probate records at Bell County Courthouse dating from the 1850s to the 1930s, with several records of earlier/later dates and others without dates; index is sorted by surname.
 Probate records referenced in this index are available for review at:

 Bell County Clerk - Shelley Coston